SyncfusionExamples/PDF-real-time-Examples/JobOfferLetter/README.md

 ##### Example: Job Offer Letter

 # Purpose
-The JobOfferLetter project is an example of the Job Offer Letter generation.
-The example demonstrates a simple one-page document that includes a text, images.
+This project is an example of generating employee job offer letter in the organization.
+Job offer letter refers to an official document employer gives to an employee in order to provide them with an offer of employment.

 # Prerequisites